 On the bicentenary of his death, we tell the story of James Watt, one of Scotland’s most influential inventors

 “I sell here, Sir, what all the world desires to have – Power.”
-Matthew Boulton, James Watt’s English
+Matthew Boulton, the English

-business partner, did not have to barter hard.
+business partner of James Watt, did not have to barter hard.
 Scottish born and bred, Watt’s science and engineering success had put a match to the Industrial Revolution.
-Though steam engines had been around for 50 years, Watt made them far more efficient with successive innovations, including the most significant – the separate condenser.
+Though steam engines had been around for 50 years, James Watt made them far more efficient with successive innovations, including the most significant – the separate condenser.

 Writing in The Edinburgh Review in 1829, Scottish philosopher Thomas Carlyle summed up the impact of Watt’s newly efficient version of steam power: “We remove mountains and make seas our smooth highway; nothing can resist us.
 We war with rude Nature; and, by our resistless engines, come off always victorious, and loaded with spoils.”
 Even now, steam provides 75 per cent of the electricity we use every day.